Master of Fine Art (MFA): Career Path

 The duties, tasks, roles, and responsibilities of graduates of an MFA program can vary depending on the specific area of focus and the career path that an individual chooses to pursue, but some common elements may include:

-• Professional Artists: Duties may include creating and exhibiting their own work, and participating in artist residencies, commissions, and other opportunities.
-They may also need to document and promote their work, negotiate contracts and fees, and keep track of their finances.
+• Professional Artists' Duties may include creating and exhibiting their work and participating in artist residencies, commissions, and other opportunities.
+They may also need to document and promote their work, negotiate contracts and fees, and manage their finances.

-• Art Education: Duties may include teaching courses in their area of expertise, designing curriculum, and mentoring students.
-They may also be involved in departmental meetings, academic advising, and service on committees.
+• Art Education: Duties may include teaching courses in their expertise, designing curriculum, and mentoring students.
+They may also participate in departmental meetings, academic advising, and committee service.

 • Curatorial work: Duties may include researching, selecting, and organizing art exhibitions, caring for art collections, and writing exhibition catalogs and wall texts.
 They may also be responsible for maintaining relationships with artists, donors, and other stakeholders.